 Discretionary Lump Sums

-This information is posted pursuant to the Division of the Division of the Budget's Transparency Plan.
+This information is posted pursuant to the Division of the Budget's Transparency Plan.

 A lump sum is an appropriation in which amounts for specific activities or individual objects of expenditure are not itemized within the text of the appropriation.
 These appropriations are discretionary in nature and cannot be obligated or expended without an allocation approved by the Budget Director.
 One specific category of lump sum appropriations is the Community Projects Fund that the Legislature may allocate for grants that must be used for a public purpose.